 - Preheat the oven to 325°F.

 - Cut off the end of the garlic cloves to expose the flesh.
-Place them on a piece of foil and drizzle them with salt and pepper.
+Place them on a piece of foil, drizzle them with olive oil and season them with salt and pepper.

 - Wrap the cloves up with the foil and place them on baking pan.
 Bake them for 1 hour.
 The cloves should be soft and fragrant.